Michael Morrissey (writer)

-Michael James Terence Morrissey (born 1942) is a New Zealand poet, short story writer, novelist, editor, feature article writer, book reviewer and columnist.
-He is the author of thirteen volumes of poetry, two collections of short stories, a memoir, two stage plays and four novels and he has edited five other books.
+Michael James Terence Morrissey (born 1942) is a New Zealand poet, short story writer, novelist, essayist, editor, feature article writer, book reviewer and columnist.
+He is the author of fourteen volumes of poetry, two collections of short stories, a memoir, two stage plays and four novels and he has edited five other books.

 Writing

 Michael Morrissey was educated at St Peter's College, Auckland and studied law and English literature at the University of Auckland.
-In 1967, he was the editor of Craccum, the University of Auckland student newspaper.
-In the 1970s, he began publishing short stories in Islands and Mate and later contributed stories and poems to literary journals such as Landfall, Morepork, Climate, Poetry New Zealand, Trout, Listener, Pilgrims, Rambling Jack, Printout, brief, Bravado, Comment, Echoes, Tango, Cornucopia, IKA, Takahe, Phantom Billstickers, (New Zealand); Blackmail, Trout (New Zealand online), Ocarina, Literary Half Yearly (India); New Poetry, Poetry Australia, Mattoid, Inprint (Australia); Gargoyle, Fiction International, Chelsea (United States); Percutio (France); Kunapipi (Denmark).

 Literary career

-Michael Morrissey has published five books of fiction and 13 books of poetry.
+Michael Morrissey has published five books of fiction and 14 books of poetry.